Twenty-five Iraqi tourists killed in Iran bus crash

-A brake defect caused the driver to lose control, sending the bus crashing 200 meters (650 feet) down into a river in the Alborz mountain range, Iran’s Mehr agency said.
+A brake defect caused the driver to lose control, sending the bus crashing 200 metres (650 feet) down into a river in the Alborz mountain range, Iran’s Mehr agency said.

 Authorities were still searching for one body, which might have been carried away by the river, a provincial crisis response official was quoted as saying.